 Conventional bras are vinyl outside and cloth underneath.
 The cloth holds water.
 If you don't remove the bra after rain, the wet cloth will cause your paint to oxidize.
 The result is permanent clouding and loss of luster on lighter cars and complete color changes on darker ones.
 In humid climates, not removing the bra will cause mildew, which destroys the bra and the paint.
 You need to keep the bra dry.

 Roads are dirty.
 Ordinary bras let dirt in and trap it so it builds up.
 (They also collect leaves, pine needles and whatever else is in the air.)
-Paint damage occurs from abrasion and chemical reactions with the dirt.
+Paint damage occurs from abrasion and chemical reactions with the water and dirt.

 Even new bras move a little at highway speed.
 This is called flutter.
 With age they get loose and flutter more.
 (The "ears" on conventional bras are to reduce flutter and flapping.)
 Aging is caused by the sun, by stretching, by cleaning and by time.
 When the bra is dirty, the cloth side acts like sandpaper.
 Flutter causes it to scratch and eventually wear through the paint.